KosSinus8246/stage_TQG_2025/README.md

+Hello reader,

+Information : you're free to use, share, modify etc ...
+All these codes.

 The version 2 is the actual version of TQG solve (@uthor : Dimitri Moreau).
 The f90 version is coded by analogy to TQG solve python (@uthor : Dimitri Moreau) (need to be debuged for the moment)